-Small businesses often skimp on marketing in an attempt to save resources, but the truth is, consistent branding increases revenues up to 23%!
+Small businesses often skimp on marketing in an attempt to save resources, but the truth is, consistent brand awareness increases revenue up to 23%!
 Here are a few branding tips for all kinds of businesses which won’t cost you much but are guaranteed to be effective:

 #1.
 Make sure your online profiles are Search Engine Optimized